Year: 2025

 Introduction

 I have been experimenting on some personal projects with something that we can call “Diffusion Elites“, which aims to close this gap by letting a pre-trained diffusion model provide the prior and letting an adapted Cross-Entropy Method (CEM) steer the search inside its latent space instead.
-If found that this works quite well for many domains and it is also a impressively flexible method with so much to explore (I will talk about some cases later).
+I found that this works quite well for many domains and it is also an impressively flexible method with a lot to explore (I will talk about some cases later).

 1. Draw a population of latent vectors from a Gaussian